almaan/stereoscope/README.md

 foo@bar:~$ git clone https://github.com/almaan/stereoscope
 ```

-Now let's start by installing stereoscope, you can easily do this by the following commands
+Now let's start by installing Stereoscope, you can easily do this by using the provided setup file.
+If you are working
+with conda or virtual environments, this is where you should create and source a new environment.

+the following commands
 ```bash
 foo@bar:~$ cd stsc
 foo@bar:~$ ./setup.py install --user

 ```
-This should give you access both to the stereoscope python package (stsc) and the stereoscope command line interface
+You should now have access to both the stereoscope python package (stsc) and the stereoscope command line interface
 (CLI) meaning you can conduct the analysis from the terminal.
 To make sure the installation was successfull, we
 will run two tests: